PostlMC/osx-hadoop-conf-1.2.1/README.md

 ## Base Install
 There's not a lot of detail in this section because it's all boring lead up bits.

+1. Have a JVM installed.
-1. Just use [Homebrew](http://brew.sh/) to get Hadoop itself.
+2. Just use [Homebrew](http://brew.sh/) to get Hadoop itself.
-2. Make sure it's possible to SSH to `localhost` [without a password prompt](https://www.google.com/search?q=ssh+passwordless+login) using whatever account will run Hadoop.
+3. Make sure it's possible to SSH to `localhost` [without a password prompt](https://www.google.com/search?q=ssh+passwordless+login) using whatever account will run Hadoop.
-3. Make all the data directories.
+4. Make all the data directories.
 A previous life left me with a predilection for sticking non-OS-ey things in `/opt`, so here goes.:

 ```bash
 sudo mkdir -p /opt/var/hadoop /opt/var/hadoop/nn /opt/var/hadoop/dfs /opt/var/hadoop/mapred